-We, the undersigned-representing more than 80 national, state, and local organizations and hundreds of thousands of constituents-thank you for your leadership in sponsoring S. 1169, the Juvenile Justice and Delinquency Prevention Reauthorization Act of 2015.
-The bill strengthens and updates the Juvenile Justice and Delinquency Prevention Act (JJDPA), which has provided States and localities with federal standards and supports for improving juvenile justice and delinquency prevention practices and contributed to safeguards for youth, families and communities for more than 40 years, and we are grateful that you have made it a priority this Congress.
+We, the undersigned faith-based organizations, urge you to support S. 1169, the Juvenile Justice and Delinquency Prevention Reauthorization Act of 2015.
+As people of faith often working directly with at-risk or incarcerated youth, we recognize the capacity for change in every life, especially in the lives of juveniles.
+We also recognize the particular vulnerability youth face in the justice system.
+This bill strengthens and updates the Juvenile Justice and Delinquency Prevention Act (JJDPA), which has provided States and localities with federal standards and supports for improving juvenile justice and delinquency prevention practices and contributed to safeguards for youth, families and communities for more than 40 years.